fyang0507/instant-bookmark/docs/DEPLOYMENT.md

      ```ini
      VITE_API_ACCESS_KEY # the same as API_ACCESS_KEY, this ensures the Front End webpage can connect to the Back End API
      ```
-    - Here's the reference for Cloudflare configuration.
+    - Here's the reference for Cloudflare configuration:
 ![cloudflare-config](./cloudflare-configuration.png)

 4. **Force Rebuild**